 Asking these questions will guide your hands to make the adjustments needed to match the sound you hear in your head.

 Is the vibrato too slow?
 Is it too fast?
 Are the pulses of the vibrato inconsistent?
 Are my string bends out of tune?

 Record it into your computer and listen back to it at half speed to hear any mistakes.

 Here is why:

 This helps your ear can pick up many flaws you can’t catch when you listen at normal speed.

-This is just as bad as an out-of-tune guitar string bend.
+This is just as bad as out-of-tune string bends.

-This happens if you bend a guitar string, but do not release it all the way to the original pitch.
+This happens when you start your string bends but do not release then all the way to the original pitch.